twhui/LiteFlowNet/README.md

 It comes as a fork of modified caffe master branches from <a href="https://lmb.informatik.uni-freiburg.de/resources/software.php">DispFlowNet</a> and <a href="https://github.com/lmb-freiburg/flownet2">FlowNet2</a> with our new layers, scripts, and trained models.

 # License and Citation
-All code is provided for research purposes only and without any warranty.
+All code and other materials (including but not limited to the paper, figures, and tables) are provided for research purposes only and without any warranty.
 Any commercial use requires our consent.
 When using any parts of the code package or the paper (<i>LiteFlowNet: A Lightweight Convolutional Neural Network for Optical Flow Estimation</i>) in your work, please cite the following paper:

 <pre><code>@InProceedings{hui18liteflownet,
  author = {Tak-Wai Hui and Xiaoou Tang and Chen Change Loy},